ikhomyakov/mapbox-gl-js-docs/docs/pages/example/live-update-feature.md

 - "import html from './live-update-feature.html';"
 ---

-Change an existing feature on your map in real-time by updating its data.
+This example changes an existing feature on a map in real-time by updating its data.

+The application also uses [`panTo`](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#panto) to animate the camera as the location of the `line` feature changes.

 {{ <Example html={html} {...this.props} /> }}